About Me

 - But also checking on Dafny and F*

-- Three.js visualization model linked to a product data
+- Three.js visualization model linked to product data

-- Took a decision and successfully rewrote search engine 2 days before launch because one planned was heavily unstable
+- Took a decision and successfully rewrote a search engine 2 days before launch because the planned one was heavily unstable

-- Had my own personal kernel for Fujitsu-Siemens laptop because suspend button didn’t work as I wanted
+- Had my own personal kernel for a Fujitsu-Siemens laptop because the suspend button didn’t work as I wanted

-- …and own drivers for Logitech keyboard because it was crippled
+- …and own drivers for a Logitech keyboard because it was crippled

 Want to say hi? alexander at kaminski dot se